machinezone/IXWebSocket/docs/usage.md

 auto statusCode = response->statusCode; // Can be HttpErrorCode::Ok, HttpErrorCode::UrlMalformed, etc...
 auto errorCode = response->errorCode; // 200, 404, etc...
-auto responseHeaders = response->headers; // All the headers in a special case-insensitive unordered_map of (string, string) auto payload = response->payload; // All the bytes from the response as an std::string auto errorMsg = response->errorMsg; // Descriptive error message in case of failure auto uploadSize = response->uploadSize; // Byte count of uploaded data auto downloadSize = response->downloadSize; // Byte count of downloaded data
+auto responseHeaders = response->headers; // All the headers in a special case-insensitive unordered_map of (string, string) auto body = response->body; // All the bytes from the response as an std::string auto errorMsg = response->errorMsg; // Descriptive error message in case of failure auto uploadSize = response->uploadSize; // Byte count of uploaded data auto downloadSize = response->downloadSize; // Byte count of downloaded data